Mr. Jones (2019 film): Reception

+"The film leads the viewer to believe only Ukraine was affected, but, as my uncle reported, millions were dying across the Soviet Union, “from every part of Russia, from the Volga, Siberia, the North Caucasus, Central Asia”.
+Gareth was not just a hero of the Ukraine, he was also a hero for people suffering across the Soviet Union.
+He was a hero for truth."

-Jones's great-nephew and current literary executor Philip Colley expressed disappointment with inaccuracies in the film, stating that Jones "didn't witness any dead bodies or any cannibalism, let alone take part in any", and criticising fictional depictions of "Jones meeting George Orwell and seeking an interview with Joseph Stalin as well as the obligatory love interest, even though he had none".
-Colley also criticised the film for omitting that Jones travelled to Ukraine at the invitation of the German Vice Consul in Kharkiv, and for depicting Jones as "languishing in a Soviet jail, having been arrested by Stalin’s infamous NKVD".
+He added that Jones "didn't witness any dead bodies or any cannibalism, let alone take part in any", and criticising fictional depictions of "Jones meeting George Orwell and seeking an interview with Joseph Stalin as well as the obligatory love interest, even though he had none".
+Colley also criticised the film for omitting that Jones had maintained contacts with German officials, including high-ranking Nazis, and had even dined with Joseph Goebbels.
+He further noted that Jones travelled to Ukraine at the invitation of the German Vice Consul in Kharkiv and criticised the depiction of Jones as "languishing in a Soviet jail, having been arrested by Stalin’s infamous NKVD".
 Colley's brother Nigel had been heavily involved in discussing ideas for the film with screenwriter Andrea Chalupa, but had died in 2018.
 A spokesperson for the film responded to Philip Colley's criticisms by saying "This project is inspired by true events, and like all narrative films, it adds fictional elements to underscore themes and create a cohesive feature", adding that before Nigel's death there had been plans to make him a historical consultant and allow him to review the script.

 Awards

-The film won the Grand Prix Golden Lions award at the 44th Gdynia Film Festival in 2019.
+The film won the Grand Prix Golden Lions award at the 44th Polish Film Festival in 2019.